 Despite the site being positioned outside the Chipping village boundary and within the AONB, the site is well positioned within existing built development.
 It sits opposite and adjacent to residential development and to the south of two large industrial buildings that belong to the Kirk Mills site.
 It is accepted that visually any development of this site will affect the streetscene and views through the site, however in order to refuse a development the significant harm of a proposal must be demonstrated.
-Therefore in considering the scale and design of the dwellings proposed (a mixture of contemporary and traditional), the location, position and orientation of the properties on the site, the surrounding house types, the existing and proposed boundary screening afforded to the site and the siting of the development in relation to existing built development; it is considered that the proposal will have an acceptable visual impact upon the setting or character of the nearby Chipping Conservation Area.
+Therefore in considering the scale and design of the dwellings proposed (a mixture of contemporary and traditional), the location, position and orientation of the properties on the site, the surrounding house types, the existing and proposed boundary screening afforded to the site and the siting of the development in relation to existing built development; it is considered that the proposal will have an acceptable visual impact upon the setting and character of the AON and will have no significant visual impact upon the setting or character of the nearby Chipping Conservation Area.